Five Tool Watches for Your Everyday Adventures

 Rolex Deepsea Sea-Dweller

 The Sea-Dweller was Rolex’s second foray into the field of dive watches, following the Submariner in the 1950s.
-After a successful 40-year reign, the Deepsea replaced the Sea-Dweller in 2008.
+After a successful 40-year reign, the Deepsea joined the Sea-Dweller in 2008.
 The Deepsea undoubtedly draws inspiration from the Sea-Dweller.
 It boasts a unidirectional rotating bezel with 60-minute graduations and Rolex’s patented helium escape valve.
 However, the Deepsea gets a modern upgrade in the form of another patent: the Ringlock system.
 As the name indicates, this allows the Deepsea to operate at even greater depths than the original Sea-Dweller.
 Since its debut, Rolex has put the Deepsea to the test in some of the most taxing conditions.
 Every time, the model has prevailed, earning its superior tool watch status.

 Just as the Deepsea descended from the Sea-Dweller and Submariner, the Navitimer descended from the Chronomat.
 The Chronomat was Breitling’s first watch to feature their patented rotating slide-rule bezel in 1941.
 About a decade later in 1952, the Navitimer was born.
 Today, the model has become one of the most instantly recognizable and highly sought after tool watches produced by Breitling.
 From professional and amateur pilots to genuine fans of the brand, the Navitimer is a true icon among pilot’s watches.